VisionsOfficial/Human-Centric-Rulebook/contractual framework/README.md

 #### [private] GET /api/termsofuse/{termsofuseId}

-> Get info on one Dataset
+> Get info on one Terms of Use

 ##### Path parameters